Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: A Bidirectional Evolutionary Method for Computing a CBSE

 Suppose that $\bm{d}'\in POP^t_d$ has the highest fitness value within the current population

 For each value of $\bm{d}'$ that satisfies (\ref{eq:d_prime}), the attacker assigns the fitness value to all ${{\bm{a}}} \in POP^t_a$ as

-In Step 6, if several individuals have the same fitness value and cost, they are sorted according to the seniority of being selected, with the individuals who were selected in an earlier generation placed ahead of those selected later.
-Since the ``combine and sort" process guarantees that the individual with the highest fitness value among the members of the current generation and of the feasible children set is selected for the next generation, the proposed BPEGA algorithm is an elitist GA \cite{deb2002fast,1223577}.
+In Step 6, if several individuals have the same fitness value and cost, the individuals who were selected in an earlier generation are placed ahead of those selected later.
+Since the ``combine and sort" process guarantees that the individual with the highest fitness value among the members of the current generation and of the feasible children set is selected for the next generation, the proposed BPEGA algorithm is an elitist GA \cite{deb2002fast}.